aroario2003/random-configuration-files/README.md

 ## Updates

+Recently I have been working on configuring `herbstluftwm`, so far I have configured it to not have a frame and have added keybindings.
 This repository will be updated every week or two once I finish putting in all the configuration files that I want to put in here.
 I will be putting my `.zshrc` file in here shortly and I will be customizing and updating it along with the other ocnfiguration files.
 In this section I will be letting you know whenever I make changes to a file and what I did.
 If you have any questions or concerns please let me know.

 ## Contact Me